In Defense of the Burnouts

-A ‘burnout’ is a fairly obviously observed Absolute classification of ‘human’ signifying a certain (high) degree of lack of care regarding its own well-being, meaning (obviously): all they care about is fucking around.
+A ‘burnout’ is a fairly obviously observed Absolute classification of ‘human’ (quotes to signify that that’s clearly not what they really are) signifying a certain (high) degree of lack of care regarding its own well-being, meaning (obviously): all they care about is fucking around.

-The reason is simple: burnouts aren’t as terrible or ‘burnt out’ as they’re written off to be.
+Burnouts aren’t as ‘terrible’ or ‘burnt out’ as they’re written off to be.

 The cliché, classic subconscious critique of ‘the stoner’ we’ve been seeing in movies and TV shows since the 50s hasn’t changed.
 Like in Freaks and Geeks, most of us tend to think of people who don’t care about their own futures as worthless.
 ‘If they don’t even care about themselves, what good could I ever do them?’ and that’s not a factually wrong statement: you probably can’t do anything for them, at least not by directly saying, or doing anything other than extremely coyly hinting at, something to them.

-That’s because Burnouts don’t care about what they can’t figure out themselves, because Burnouts inherently, subconsciously, even, want to figure out as much as they can–they do want to learn as much as they can–but they also know inherently-subconsciously that it’s impossible to know everything, and that learning takes time.
-They know this without words, without people telling them the fact that, or why, it’s important, or that they’re not worth anything to society if they’re not producing something tangible; they know subconsciously that ‘producing something tangible’ comes after learning, and that you’re going to produce something of a better quality–and more of them–if you’re doing it simply for its own sake, not because somebody else told you to, or for whatever other reason ($$$).
+Which is because Burnouts don’t care about what they can’t figure out themselves, because Burnouts inherently–subconsciously, even–want to figure out as much as they can–they do want to learn as much as they can–but they also know inherently-subconsciously (;D) that it’s impossible to know everything, and that learning takes time (and as we all know: time is money– so don’t do anything that takes time).
+They know this without words, without people telling them the fact that, or why, it’s important, or that they’re not worth anything to society if they’re not producing something ‘tangible’ or ‘material’; they know subconsciously that ‘producing something tangible’ comes after learning, and that you’re going to produce something of a better quality–and more of them–if you’re doing it simply for its own sake, not because somebody else told you to, or for whatever other reason ($$$$$$$$$$$$$$$$$$$).

-It's called being a human (in-time (which is where we are (human consciousness))).
+It's called being a human (in-time (which is where we are (human consciousness))) (bitch).

 In other words: Burnouts are the original free thinkers.

-I’ll repeat that: burnouts are the original free thinkers of the universe.
+I’ll repeat that: burnouts are the original free thinkers of human reality.

-If you want to be successful, you have to actually find out some things about who you are as an Individual first, and you can’t do that if all you’re thinking about all the time is ‘how to be successful’ through somebody else's terms.
-Hence why there are so many mindless drones running American institutions instilling relativism as an absolute under the ‘brilliant guise’ of the idea that there is no such thing as an absolute–
+If you want to be successful, you have to actually figure out some things regarding who you are as an Individual first, and you can’t do that if all you’re thinking about all the time is ‘how to be successful’ through somebody else's terms.
+Hence why there are so many mindless drones running American institutions instilling relativism as an Absolute under the ‘brilliant guise’ of the idea that there is no such thing as an absolute–

-If the Burnout is constantly being told that her instincts are wrong, that her inclination for free thought ill-got, her instinctual understanding of reality (which we all share, it’s only different in the specifics) gradually becomes shattered (because it is not being effectively reinforced by those around her), which is made even more damaging due to her inherent ability to understand the world instinctively as intellectual (understanding of the conscious/subconscious), hence her, more ‘conscious’ (more so conscious/subconscious here, as the direct reason for the decision is subconscious (as just detailed)), ‘not caring for herself’, for lack of a better word.
-(I don’t want to confuse this with the more ‘burnout associated’ ‘not caring for herself’ as it is understood morally and more metaphysically and referred to in the beginning of this article; what the Burnout ends up with in this current situation is an actual (physical) ‘not caring for herself’ begot as a retaliation for those who don’t understand her, and how she, as an Individual, goes about ‘caring for herself’, telling her, without bothering to know really know her, how she should be going about it.)
+If the Burnout is constantly being told that her instincts are wrong, that her inclination for free thought ill-got, her instinctual understanding of reality (which we all share, it’s only different in the specifics) gradually becomes shattered (because it is not being effectively reinforced by those around her), which is made even more damaging due to her natural and unavoidable ability to understand the world instinctively as Intellectual (understanding of the conscious/subconscious), hence her, more ‘conscious’ (more so conscious/subconscious here, as the direct reason for the decision is subconscious), ‘not caring for herself’, for lack of a better word (or phrase).
+(I don’t want to confuse this with the more ‘burnout associated’ ‘not caring for herself’ as it is understood morally and more metaphysically and referred to in the beginning of this article; what the Burnout ends up with in this current situation is an actual (physical) ‘not caring for herself’ begot as a retaliation for those who don’t understand her, and how she, as an Individual, goes about ‘caring for herself’, telling her, without bothering to know really know her, how she ‘should’ be going about it.)

 Hence the question: Why do they smoke weed?
-Why do they listen to Rush (aside from Rush being, like awesome (and, by the way, could a similar thing be said about any other bands associated with turning people into ‘burnouts’ (like metal bands?)?))?
+Why do they listen to Rush (aside from Rush being, like awesome (and, by the way, could a similar thing be said about any other bands associated with turning people into ‘burnouts’ (LIKE METAL BANDS??? #GojiraIsHate)?))?
 Why do things just for the sake of doing them after any learning has been made impossible?
 Is that possible?
 Is that a 'retaliation'?

 Is there someone 'forcing' them to indulge?
 And if it’s only themselves (which it admittedly probably is), might that be where they’d need help the most?